 Les Cent Chênes, a luxury campsite in the Alpes-Maritimes department

 In the heights of Nice, in the commune of Saint-Jeannet in the Alpes-Maritimes department that we find the Les Cent Chênes campsite.
-Soon to be rated 4-star, the latter is the sole top-of-the-range open-air hotel of its department.
+Rated 4-star since 2017, the latter is the sole and unique top-of-the-range open-air establishment in its department.
 Stylish, charming and cosy is the motto of this exceptional setting.

 A stylish and cosy campsite on the heights of Nice

 Since coming into the hands of new owners in 2012, the Les Cent Chênes campsite has continuously moved upmarket.
-In 2017, the latter is aiming to obtain a fourth star and does not intend to simply stop there!
+In 2017, it had just obtained a fourth star and now does not intend to simply stop there!
 Indeed, in the contrary since the end game is to offer holidaymakers an ever more stylish, ever more delightful and, of course, ever more snug on the famous French Riviera.

 Located a dozen or kilometres from Nice, around forty from Monaco and about sixty from the Italian border, the Les Cent Chênes campsite enjoys a location which could not be more idyllic.
 In the Alpes-Maritimes department, it is the sole and unique open-air hotel to thus offer its holidaymakers top-of-the-range services.

 Saint-Jeannet, the commune in which this campsite is set up, is a village perched at the foot of an 800-metre cliff, the Baou de Saint-Jeannet.
 At the summit of the latter, hikers and climbers can take advantage of an incredible panoramic view over the sea and the surrounding area, from the Cagne valley to the Alpine summits of the Mercantour National Park taking in the hills of Nice.
 This view extends as far as Antibes, the Îles de Lérins islands and up to the Esterel massif (a mountain range)!

 An amazing hundred-year-old oak grove just a stone's throw from the Côte d’Azur